 My area of specialization is the history of Daoism and Chinese Buddhism, with a focus on the history of medicine.
 Broadly speaking, I am interested in how trends in material culture and intellectual history were reflected in the practices of various Daoist and Buddhist traditions.
-More pointedly, I aim to uncover the ways in which therapeutic or bio-spiritual disciplines mirror evolving sociopolitical contexts, scientific discoveries, and medical achievements.
-As these often involve the use of concrete substances or tangible ritual objects, my work thus far has focused on talismans, elixirs, cosmographs (divination boards), and mushrooms.
+More pointedly, I aim to uncover the ways in which therapeutic or bio-spiritual disciplines intersect with external or material conditions or shaped by sociopolitical contexts, cultural trends, medical discoveries, etc., in other words, how “interior” spaces (such as the notional; the imaginal; the spiritual) reflect “external” ones, or vice versa.
+In this capacity, some of my work thus far has looked at the body, talismans, elixirs, cosmographs (divination boards), or mushrooms.

 More recently, as an extension of my interest in the relationship between ideas and their embodiments, I have been looking at utopian narratives or idealized representations and their relationship to material realities.
-In this context, I am preparing a critical annotated translation of The Incapable Master (Wunengzi), a utopian medieval Daoist treatise on political philosophy that supplies concrete suggestions for implementing its vision.
-I am also working on a project that examines largely Jesuit-derived Enlightenment-period representations of Daoism and Buddhism, and how these, through a series of intriguing distortions, resulted in unexpected yet familiar elements of globalized contemporary life such as postural yoga, the ouija board, or the free market system.
+In this context, I am completing a critical annotated translation of The Incapable Master (Wunengzi), a utopian medieval Daoist treatise on political philosophy that also supplies the sprouts of an original Daoist environmental ethic.

 - Daoist Studies